How Local Government Became A Voice for ‘Save The Cowboy’

-As the APR’s visions became clear to us, we realized they would silence a large part of Montana’s ranching heritage forever.
+As the APR’s visions became clear to us, we realized they would silence a large part of Montana ranching heritage forever.

 We could not stand idle.

-A chain of events beginning in 2016 prompted Central and North Central Montana local government officials (county commissioners and state legislators) to listen to the community’s deep concerns about the American Prairie Reserve’s goals.
+A chain of events beginning in 2016 prompted the beginning of ‘Save the Cowboy’.
+Local government officials (county commissioners and State legislators) began to listen and become more and more aware of the communities’ deep concerns about the Prairie Reserve’s goals.

-- Sierra Magazine “Building an American Serengeti in Montana September , 2019
+Sierra Magazine “Building an American Serengeti in Montana” September 5, 2019

-- Many more published articles detailing the conflict between the communities and the American Prairie Reserve.
+Many more published articles detailing the conflict between the communities and the American Prairie Reserve.
+Read them on our “Articles” page.

 A Turning Point